koriaf/parks-bce-integration-bookable-things/api_products.rst

 .. http:patch:: /products/(product_id)/

-  Payload: set of non-readonly fields (like "short_description")
+  Payload: set of non-readonly fields (like "short_description"); see products list endpoint for details

   Returns the same response format as the GET method in case of success (code 200) or error message if any happened (code 4xx).